onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

 (e.g. from GitHub) to authorize operations in Onezone.

-In order to enable this feature for specific IdP, an `authorityDelegation` section has to be added to the IdP config, for instance:
+In order to enable this feature for specific IdP, an `authorityDelegation` section has to be added to the IdP's protocol config, for instance:

 ```Erlang
 authorityDelegation => #{